cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-core/viewportReferencePresentation.md

 ### referencedImageId

 The referenced image id allows specifying non-frame of reference based stack type images.
-This is a single image typically, and can be used by both stack viewports to navigate to a specific image.
+This is a single image typically, and can be used by stack viewports to navigate to a specific image.
-The value is provided by orthographic viewports when displaying a single stack image.
+The value is provided by orthographic viewports when getting a reference to an acquisition orientation single image, so that those view references are compatible to stack viewports.

 #### sliceIndex